PrakharTyagiSanbhin/CodeAlpha_Basic-Calculator-Program/README.md

 # 🧮 Smart Calculator

-A modern and responsive calculator built using **HTML, CSS, and JavaScript**.
+A modern and responsive calculator built using **HTML, CSS, and JavaScript** for **Frontend** and **C programming** for **Backend**.
 This project performs basic arithmetic operations such as Addition, Subtraction, Multiplication, and Division using **Switch-Case logic**.
 The calculator features a professional glassmorphism-inspired user interface with a modern green-teal color theme.

 ---